alertflex/altprobe/README.md

     ./install_ubuntu16.sh

 NOTE:

-* It is recommended to start of installation Alertflex collector (Altprobe) after a finish of installation Alertflex controller

 * Installation and configuration of IDS OSSEC/Wazuh and Suricata IDS are not parts of Alertflex solution.
 Although install script for Altprobe includes these procedures, it comes with NO WARRANTY!